 \textbf{Cross-identity reenactment task.} On the cross-subject reenactment task, the source and target faces are from different subjects, which poses greater implementation difficulty.
 Therefore, to validate the effectiveness of our method, we perform evaluations using out-of-domain images.
 We collected 20 high-resolution identity images from the public image-sharing platform \footnote{https://unsplash.com} to further augment the test set.
 These 20 identity images exhibit diverse visual styles, such as oil painting, comic, crayon drawing, anime style, and naturalistic backgrounds.
-In addition, we substitute TPSM, DPE and HyperReenact with two alternative approaches built upon Stable Diffusion, i.e., Champ and StableAnimator, both of which employ facial landmarks as conditional inputs to guide facial expression transfer.
+In addition, we substitute TPSM \cite{zhao2022thin}, DPE \cite{pang2023dpe} and HyperReenact \cite{bounareli2023hyperreenact} with two alternative approaches built upon Stable Diffusion, i.e., Champ \cite{zhu2024champ} and StableAnimator \cite{tu2024stableanimator}, both of which employ facial landmarks as conditional inputs to guide facial expression transfer.
 Qualitative and quantitative comparisons are presented in Fig. \ref{fig:cross} and Tab. \ref{tab:cross}.

 Observations from the first and third rows of Fig. \ref{fig:cross} indicate that our approach maintains robust generalization performance, even when applied to facial images that substantially deviate from real human facial appearances.
 Consistently, our approach obtains the highest CSIM value in Tab. \ref{tab:cross}, which reflects its effectiveness in maintaining identity fidelity when applied to out-of-domain inputs.
 On the other hand, our approach outperforms landmark-based methods (e.g., Champ, StableAnimator, Aniportrait, Follow-your-emoji) in terms of facial expression transfer, highlighting its enhanced ability to capture and replicate subtle expression variations.
 Furthermore, our approach demonstrates improved capability in maintaining the original head scale from the identity image, as reflected in the qualitative comparisons with FaceAdapter, follow-your-emoji and LivePortrait.
 These results suggest that incorporating 3D conditions provides effective guidance for modeling facial geometry.
-Although our method shows slightly inferior scores in video quality metric FVD, some competing approaches achieve lower values by keeping portions of the background static or overly smooth throughout the sequence.
-This strategy can lead to noticeable distortions when there are significant head movements, as observed in the first row of LivePortrait.